hiddentao/wp-flickr-embed/README.txt

 This is a fork of the (http://wordpress.org/extend/plugins/wordpress-media-flickr/) plugin for Wordpress and provides numerous bug fixes and enhancements over the original.

+Features:
+* Search for an select any public photo or a private one from your photostream (requires Flickr authorization).
+* Insert a photo anywhere in your post, choosing the size you want and how it should be aligned to the text.
+* Link the photo back to its Flickr page or to a different-sized version of itself.
+* Supports Lightbox and Lightview popups.

 == Installation ==

 1. Download and unzip the zip file into your Wordpress `plugins` folder such that the plugin files are at: `wp-content/plugins/wp-flickr-embed/...`